Skip to content

 Urban Discoveries: Bros.
 Pizza

 Prologue.
-This is part of the “Urban Discoveries” series, in which we seek and discover interesting and well designed places to eat and drink around Europe and especially in Vienna.
+This is part of the “Urban Discoveries” series, in which we seek and discover exciting and well-designed places to eat and drink around Europe, especially in Vienna.

 The Pizzeria started a few years ago as a project of two friends deciding to work together – hence the Bros. in the name.
-Legend has it when they saw the place with many ventilation tubes on the ceiling they thought of Super Mario and they came up with the video game theme of the restaurant.
+Legend has it that when they saw the place with many ventilation tubes on the ceiling, they thought of Super Mario and came up with the restaurant’s video game theme.

 At Bros.
-Pizza you order your meal at the bar, either for take away or for dining inside.
+Pizza, you order your meal at the bar for takeaway or dining inside.
 There is a choice of around 10 pizzas, sometimes with changing additions.
-We decided for “L’Atomica”, a pizza with a hot toping consisting of Spanish chorizo, mozzarella cheese, caramelised onions and Red Eye hot sauce and for “Hot Goat” also called Pizza Bianca with spinach, mozzarella, goose cheese and pecorino.
-Both of them were delicious and crisp, the hot one having a nice spicy flavour to it.
-For drink we just ordered soft drinks this time around, but there is a fine choice of craft beer from the “Brussel Bier Project”.
+We decided on “L’Atomica,” a pizza with a hot topping consisting of Spanish chorizo, mozzarella cheese, caramelized onions, and Red Eye hot sauce, and for “Hot Goat,” also called Pizza Bianca with spinach, mozzarella, goose cheese, and pecorino.
+Both were delicious and crisp, the hot one having a nice spicy flavor.
+We just ordered soft drinks this time, but there is a fine craft beer from the “Brussel Bier Project.”

-During the waiting time (which usually is not very long) you are invited to play Super Nintendo, it’s not just there for decoration – indeed it is working actually!
-The available games are changing but when we were there we could play Street Fighter during the waiting time and after the meal.
+During the waiting time (which usually is not very long), you are invited to play Super Nintendo.
+It’s not just there for decoration – indeed, it is working!
+The available games are changing, but when we were there, we could play Street Fighter while waiting and after the meal.
 What a great idea!
-There are also other nice easter eggs referencing video game culture and especially the Super Mario Bros. in the room – just keep your eyes open.
+Other lovely easter eggs also reference video game culture, especially the Super Mario Bros. in the room – just keep your eyes open.

 test